Imaging-Traumatic-Brain-Injuries

 I am Dr. Vahid Alizadeh.
-In this article from the ‘When, Why, Who’ series, I will explain the role of imaging in diagnosing and managing TBIs.
+In this article from the ‘When, Why, Who’ series, I will explain the role of Imaging Traumatic Brain Injuries and managing TBIs.

 Why Is Medical Imaging Needed for Traumatic Brain Injuries?